Last reviewed July 2018

 Manure Management and Air Quality - The University of Minnesota Extension Service provides information about storage, air quality, pathogens, treatment, wastewater, and application of manure.

-Minnesota Department of Agriculture – Feedlot Information including Feedlot Permitting in Minnesota: A Checklist for Producers, Local Ordinances Regulating Livestock in Minnesota, and the Minnesota Livestock Producer's Directory of Feedlot Resources.
+Minnesota Department of Agriculture – Feedlot Information including Feedlot Permitting in Minnesota: A Checklist for Producers, and the Local Ordinances Regulating Livestock in Minnesota.

 Minnesota Pollution Control Agency – Feedlot Publications, which include information about the Feedlot Program and specific issues such as Avian Flu Epidemic Clean-Up and Disposal.